-The main goal of the BiOPs Network is to improve the health of the North Pacific Ocean by reducing the amount of plastic pollution entering the marine food webs.
-To this end, we are using seabirds and fish as biological samplers of litter at sea and quantifying changes in the amount and types of bio-available plastic pollution levels in the major oceanographic regions of the Pacific, focusing on the North Pacific and Chile.
+The main goal of the BIOPs Network is to improve the health of the Pacific Ocean by reducing the amount of plastic pollution entering the marine food webs.
+To this end, we are using seabirds and fish as biological samplers of litter at sea and quantifying changes in the amount and types of bio-available plastic pollution levels in major oceanographic regions of the Pacific, focusing on the North Pacific and Chile.

 Our approach is to study the impact of plastic pollution and quantify ingestion by marine wildlife at three scales:

 Abundant seabird species are accidentally caught in fisheries, providing samples for multiple decade comparisons.
-Short-tailed Shearwaters and Northern Fulmars taken by Alaska longline fisheries are an example of legacy species.
+Short-tailed Shearwaters, Northern Fulmars, and Albatrosses taken by longline fisheries are an example of legacy species.

 Species with restricted foraging ranges can indicate local levels of plastic pollution.
 Wedge-tailed Shearwaters nesting in Hawaii are an example of an indicator of pollution in the central Pacific – tracking studies show they forage for their chicks within 200km of the islands.

 Pacific Network – Key Partners

-- Santa Cruz Labs – Located at the Marine Wildlife Veterinary Care and Research Center and UCSC, led by Jessie Beck, Erica Donnelly-Greenan, Michelle Hester and research associates Hannah Nevins and Myra Finkelstein.
+- Santa Cruz Labs – Located at the Marine Wildlife Veterinary Care and Research Center and UCSC, led by Jessie Beck and Michelle Hester and research associates Myra Finkelstein.

-- Tacoma Necropsy Lab – Located at University of Puget Sound’s Slater Museum of Natural History, led by Peter Hodum and Gary Shugart.
+- Washington Necropsy Lab – Located at University of Puget Sound’s Slater Museum of Natural History, led by Peter Hodum and Gary Shugart.